panchanandevops/Concept-behind-SRE/README.md

 - Set clear reliability targets and acceptable levels of errors or downtime.
 - Implement robust monitoring systems for real-time performance tracking and alerts for approaching Error Budget depletion.
 - Encourage cross-team collaboration between development and operations.
-- Continuously monitor service performance and make adjustments to stay within the allocated Error Budget, slowing down changes when necessary.
+- Continuously monitor service performance and make adjustments to stay within the allocated Error Budget, slowing down deployment when necessary.
 - Conduct regular reviews to assess the impact of Error Budget utilization and learn from incidents, iterating to improve processes and infrastructure.